Frederick Fleet

 Frederick Fleet (15 October 1887 – 10 January 1965) was a British sailor, crewman and a survivor of the sinking of the RMS Titanic.
 Fleet, along with fellow lookout Reginald Lee, was on duty when the ship struck the iceberg; Fleet first sighted the iceberg, ringing the bridge to proclaim: "Iceberg, right ahead!"
-Both Fleet and Lee survived the sinking.
+Both Fleet and Lee survived the sinking, Fleet was the last surviving lookout, out of six in total, on the Titanic.

 Fleet testified at the subsequent inquiries into the disaster that, if he and Lee had been issued binoculars: "We could have seen it (the iceberg) a bit sooner."
 When asked how much sooner, he responded, "Well, enough to get out of the way."
 In later life, Fleet suffered from depression, possibly in part due to the disaster.
-Fleet committed suicide by hanging in January 1965.
+He died by suicide at age 77 on 10 January 1965.

 Early life and maritime career

 Fleet was born in Liverpool, England on 15 October 1887.
-He never knew his father, and his mother abandoned him and ran off with a boyfriend to Springfield, Massachusetts, never to be seen or heard from again.
+He never knew his father, and his mother abandoned him when she ran off with a boyfriend to Springfield, Massachusetts, never to be seen or heard from again.
 Fleet was raised by a succession of foster families and distant relatives.
 In 1903 he went to sea as a deck boy, working his way up to able seaman.

 Before joining the crew of the RMS Titanic, he had sailed for over four years as a lookout on the RMS Oceanic.
 As a seaman, Fleet earned five pounds per month plus an extra 5 shillings for lookout duty.
 He joined the Titanic as a lookout in April 1912, along with five other watchmen.